gravitational/teleport/rfd/xxxx-headless-authentication.md

 This solves two problems: 1) multiple users with on the same remote machine will not have overlapping credentials on disk in `~/.tsh` and 2) attackers will not be able to steal a user's credentials from disk.

+We will also lock the process memory using [`unix.Mlockall`](https://pkg.go.dev/golang.org/x/sys/unix#Mlockall) to ensure that an attacker can not swap out process memory to disk, in order to extract the client's certificates.

-2. **Issued certificates through headless authentication are short lived (1 minute TTL)**
+2. **Issued certificates through headless authentication are short lived (1 minute TTL) and 30 minute session deadline**

 Since the user certificates are only meant to last for a single client lifetime, the Auth server should issue the certificates with a 1 minute TTL.
 This limits the damage potential if an attacker manages to compromise the user's certificate, whether through a faulty client or a clever attack.
+The certs will also have a 30 minute session deadline, so that a compromised connection cannot be held open indefinitely.

 3. **User must complete WebAuthn authentication for each individual headless `tsh` request (`tsh ls`, `tsh ssh`, etc.)**